Purpose. Resilience. Performance.

 Stop fighting your thoughts, start having fun, and unlock your athletic potential

-Running disgustingly long distances is one of the most beautiful, transformative things you can possibly do with your time on this earth.
+Running any sort of distance is ace.
+But running a really long way is one of the most beautiful, transformative things you can possibly do with your time on this earth.
 Maybe it’s the connection with nature; maybe it’s the community; or maybe it’s that certain type of magic that takes place when we endure the hardship long enough to realise that we’re capable of more than we could ever have thought possible.

 But if you’re reading this, there’s a good chance that the magic has worn off.
 Every big training session or race seems to spark a kind of existential crisis.